zeropointnine/tts-audiobook-tool/README.md

     git clone https://github.com/zeropointnine/tts-audiobook-tool
     cd tts-audiobook-tool

 A separate virtual environment must be created for each model you want to use.
-Perform the operations as described in one or more of the sections below.
+Perform the operations as described in one or more of the sections below, and then return here.
 Model-specific options will be enabled automatically in the app based on which virtual environment has been enabled.

+To enable torch CUDA acceleration on Windows, run the following commands (On Linux, no extra step is required).

+    pip uninstall -y torch torchaudio
+    pip install torch==2.6.0 torchaudio==2.6.0 --index-url https://download.pytorch.org/whl/cu124

 Finally, run the app by entering:

     python -m tts_audiobook_tool

 ## Install for IndexTTS2